 Believe it or not we have already reached the milestone blog #13 in our ongoing series!
 Naturally, this begs the question – do you have Triskaidekaphobia?
 Don’t know what that is?
 It’s fear of the number 13 of course!
-It seemed like a humorous and fitting way to begin a conversation about a more common fear that some may experience – Dentophobia, or fear of dentists.
+It seemed like a humorous and fitting way to begin a conversation about a more common fear that some may experience – Triskaidekaphobia or Dentophobia, or fear of dentists.

 Now who would be afraid of me, or indeed dentists in general?
 We are genuinely caring people who want only the best for you and your teeth!
 Dentists sometimes get a bad rap so today the Brinkley Team would like to talk a little bit about the normal and natural fear of Dentists and what to do about it so that your fear doesn’t impact overall tooth health.

 Some estimates place fear of dentists amongst the general population at as high as 75%.
 Adults and children both are susceptible and part of the problem may lie in misunderstanding, a general lack of knowledge or came as a direct result of a traumatic experience.
 In what sometimes becomes a vicious cycle, people with a particularly powerful form of dentophobia avoid routine dental care at all costs.
 As a result, they may then find they need emergency (and perhaps extensive) dental care that in turn only reinforces their fear.
 In the case of the Dentist, two old sayings come to mind: “Ignorance is Bliss” and “Knowledge is Power.”
 Let’s debunk the first and talk about why the second is so important in helping you or a loved one conquer fear.